linnienaryshkin/langchain/aws/exam.md

 - **Interpretability** - Understanding the internal mechanisms and logic of a model
 - **Shapley Values** - Local interpretability method that assigns each feature a contribution score for individual predictions
 - **Partial Dependence Plots (PDP)** - Global interpretability method showing how predictions change as a single feature varies while holding others constant

+**Explainability Frameworks:**
+- **SHAP (SHapley Additive exPlanations)** - Unified framework for explaining model outputs using Shapley values
+- **LIME (Local Interpretable Model-agnostic Explanations)** - Explains individual predictions by approximating the model locally
+- **Counterfactual Explanations** - Shows what changes to input would lead to different predictions

 ### Bias & Fairness